Guide to Being Vegan

 Vitamin K is essential for bone health and blood clotting.
 Greens like broccoli, kale, Swiss chard, spinach, collards, and Romaine lettuce are all sources of Vitamin K.

 Meal-prepping is key when eating a plant-based diet.
 I eat all of the foods above to ensure that I am getting the nutrients I need.
-As an extra precaution, I also take Garden of Life Whole Food vitamins for women (there is also one for men, click here) to ensure that I get all of my nutrients and I have been absolutely loving the results!
+As an extra precaution, I also take Rainbow Light Organic Multivitamin for Women (there is also one for men, click here) to ensure that I get all of my nutrients and I have been absolutely loving the results!